At a Glance

 To make the most of your class activities and prework, follow these guidelines:

-• Match every activity to a specific learning outcomes: Keep your course focused and your students on track by making sure each activity aligns with at least one learning outcome.
+• Match every activity to specific learning outcomes: Keep your course focused and your students on track by making sure each activity aligns with at least one learning outcome.

 • Weave in formative assessments: Incorporate low-stakes formative assessments throughout the course so you and your students can gauge their progress and target areas that need work.